-Quick Kenya Travel Advisory: Baggage for travel to Africa should be of good quality, resistible and lockable!
-It is always better to have a simple baggage and bags which does not attract too much attention.
-The best way to avoid a high baggage fees you should always pack light.
+Quick Kenya Travel Advice: Baggage for travel to Africa should be of good quality, resistible and lockable!
+It is always better to pack and travel with simple baggage and bags which does not attract too much attention.
+The best way to avoid a high airlines baggage fees you should always travel light.

 - Suitcase or duffel (20kg/44lb max for internal flights)

-- Back bag for daily activities (rain cover is nice)
+- Back bag for daily activities and travel trough Kenya (rain cover is nice)